Director of Sanctions and Outcomes

 The Maltreatment in Sport Sanctions Council

-The Maltreatment in Sport Sanctions Council (MSSC) is an independent body that oversees the operations of the DSO.
+The Maltreatment in Sport Sanctions Council (MSSC) is an independent body that oversees the operations of the DSO (and DDSO).
 The Council is accountable to the Canadian sport community to address discipline and sanctions when maltreatment in sport occurs.

 The Council’s discipline and sanctions objectives are:

-- Ensuring that the DSO promotes a fair, efficient, effective and open discipline process that responds to specific concerns about maltreatment in sports and balance all relevant interests;
+- Ensuring that the DSO and DDSO promote a fair, efficient, effective and open discipline process that responds to specific concerns about maltreatment in sports and balance all relevant interests;

-- Ensuring that the DSO applies the UCCMS fairly and consistently;
+- Ensuring that the DSO and DDSO apply the UCCMS fairly and consistently;

-- Ensuring that the DSO’s decisions protect and promote the public interest.
+- Ensuring that the DSO’s decisions (and that of the DDSO) protect and promote the public interest.